GoogleChrome/chrome-extensions-samples/CONTRIBUTING.md

 ```
 ### Writing a README

-All code samples should include a README file.
+All new code samples or samples updated form Manifest V2 should include a README file.
 Please copy the [provided template](./README-template.md) into your sample's folder and follow the instructions therein.